kericmiles/ansible/rtt.onboarding/README.md

 --------------

 - ansible_password
-    Hashed password, currently set to "RTT@Ansible", use mkpasswd --method=SHA-512 to generate new password hash
+  <br>Hashed password, currently set to "RTT@Ansible", use mkpasswd --method=SHA-512 to generate new password hash

 Dependencies
 ------------